Registration is NOW OPEN for our 2014 Summer Session which runs August 18-22! Grades 2-12.

-A 6-wk. session of no-stress show biz for seniors!
+An 8-wk. session of no-stress show biz for seniors!

-This program will meet at the Firehouse Center for the Arts, Market Square, Newburyport.
 We are very grateful that any seniors requiring transportation can call the Newburyport Council on Aging at 978-462-8650.

-ABOUT THE INSTRUCTOR:
+ABOUT THE INSTRUCTOR

 CHARLES VAN EMAN: For over 30 years Charles Van Eman worked as an actor in Los Angeles, New York, Atlanta, and Boston.
 His television and film credits include Drop Dead Diva, 96 Minutes, Unstoppable, Vampire Diaries, One Tree Hill, Prison Break, Ghost Whisperer, CSI Miami, All My Children, and The Colbys.
 His most recent stage work has been at the Firehouse Center for the Performing Arts in The Christina Experiment, and at The Actors Studio of Newburyport in The Goat or Who is Sylvia.